Williamli1127/Markdown-TOEFL/TOEFL_Writing.md

     The professor takes exception to the argument regarding ...
     The professor talks about the controversy surrounding ...
     The professor rebuts this point by citing that ...
+    The professor diagrees with the view expressed in the reading passage.
     ```
   + Positive expression
     ```